Delay-induced spontaneous dark state generation from two distant excited atoms: Summary and Outlook

-{\it Summary and Outlook.---} We have analyzed the spontaneous decay of two fully inverted atoms coupled through a waveguide in the presence of retardation effects.
+We have analyzed the spontaneous decay of two fully inverted atoms coupled through a waveguide in the presence of retardation effects.
 A remarkable result is the spontaneous creation of a steady delocalized atom-photon bound state, with sudden birth of entanglement between the atoms.
-Such atom-atom entanglement appears as a result of the non-Markovian time-delayed feedback of the spontaneously radiated EM field acting on the emitters.
-Furthermore, the collective decay of the two atoms can be momentarily enhanced beyond standard superfluorescence and subsequently inhibited, demonstrating the rich non-Markovian dynamics of such a system.
+Furthermore, we demonstrate that such a delay can create two-photon bound states, wherein one can have two photons in the waveguide region between the two atoms.
+Such states appear as a result of the non-Markovian time-delayed feedback of the spontaneously radiated EM field acting on the emitters.
+Additionally, the collective decay of the two atoms can be momentarily enhanced beyond standard superfluorescence and subsequently inhibited, demonstrating the rich non-Markovian dynamics of such a system.

-Such delay-induced spontaneous steady state entanglement generation can have implications in the rapidly growing field of waveguide QED, a field with promising applications in quantum circuits \cite{Zheng13-2, Monroe14, Javadi15, Tian21} and quantum networks \cite{Yan15, Coles16, Chang20, Zhong21} that benefit from preparing and manipulating long-live dark-states.
-In this context, there have been several proposals to generate a steady entangled state; compared to delayed induced \textit{subfluorescence}, these schemes necessitate extra degrees of control, such as external driving fields \cite{Paulisch16, Zanner22,pumping-1, pumping-2}, initial entanglement \cite{sinha}, or chiral emission in front of a mirror \cite{chiral-1, chiral-2}.
+Such delay-induced spontaneous steady state entanglement generation can have implications in the rapidly growing field of waveguide QED, a field with promising applications in quantum information processing \cite{Zheng13-2, quantum-network-3, Javadi15, Tian21, Yan15, Coles16, Chang20, Zhong21} that benefit from preparing and manipulating long-lived dark-states.
+In this context, there have been several proposals to generate a steady entangled state; compared to delay-induced \textit{subfluorescence}, these schemes necessitate extra degrees of control, such as external driving fields \cite{Paulisch16, Zanner22,pumping-1, Zheng13}, initial entanglement \cite{sinha}, or chiral emission in front of a mirror \cite{Zhang20, chiral-2}.

-It is not only the generation \cite{entanglement-generation} but also the stabilization of entangled states that are the key to more efficient devices.
+It is not only the generation \cite{entanglement-generation} but also the stabilization of entangled states that are critical to developing efficient quantum devices.
 In contrast to the idea that the interaction of quantum systems with their environment leads to decoherence and can degrade the entanglement between the components of a quantum system~\cite{decoherence-1}, the environment can also be proposed as a generator \cite{entanglement-by-dissipation-1, entanglement-by-dissipation-2} and stabilizer of entanglement \cite{entanglement-by-dissipation-3}.
-Our results highlight a novel way of environment-assisted entanglement generation and stabilization via non-Markovian time-delayed feedback.
+Our results demonstrate that non-Markovian time-delayed feedback can be a mechanism for environment-assisted entanglement generation and stabilization.